ks024/youtube_transcript_viewer/README.md

 - Adjust the Docker commands (`docker build`, `docker run`, `docker pull`) as necessary based on your specific setup and preferences.

 ### Running without Docker
-If you prefer not to use Docker, you can run the Streamlit application directly using Python and streamlit run app.py.
+If you prefer not to use Docker, you can run the Streamlit application directly using Python and `streamlit run app.py`.
 Ensure all dependencies are installed and a suitable Python environment is set up.